Alternative Resident Educator License - Intervention Specialist

 Requirements for a Professional Educator License

-- Successful completion of the four year Ohio Resident Educator Program;
+- The four-year Ohio Resident Educator Program;

 How Do I Complete My Online Application?